terraform-aws-modules/terraform-aws-lambda/examples/build-package/README.md

-# Lambda Build Package Examples
+# Build Package Examples

-Configuration in this directory creates Lambda Function and Layer using various build and package options.
+Configuration in this directory creates deployment packages in a variety of combinations.

 ## Usage